Covid and rising food prices push quarter of a billion more people into extreme poverty

-Oxfam International, working in conjunction with the World Bank, reported last year that the combination of Covid and rising food prices will push 263 million more people into extreme poverty – equivalent to the populations of the UK, France, Germany, and Spain combined.
+Oxfam International reported last year that the combination of Covid and rising food prices will push 263 million more people into extreme poverty – equivalent to the populations of the UK, France, Germany, and Spain combined.

 Project Unnati, which started funding businesses in the months before Covid struck, has also seen business casualties along the way.

 Out of the 86 businesses supported so far, 72 are still trading or 84%.
 None have failed since Covid restrictions were lifted in India.
 However, the challenges beneficiaries face on a personal level go far deeper than the impact of the virus.

 In addition to being in extreme poverty, many of the beneficiaries are illiterate, while others have been victims of domestic violence, or are mentally and physically challenged.